-I was travelling to Stradbroke Island for a wedding and when shooting destination weddings I always like to allow time to get out with my camera and take photos just for me (and the Print Shop).
-The afternoon light was just glorious, kilometres of unspoilt white sandy beaches and those ocean views – S T U N N I N G.
+I was traveling to Stradbroke Island for a wedding and when shooting destination weddings I always like to allow time to get out with my camera and take photos just for me (and the Print Shop).
+The afternoon light was just glorious, kilometres of unspoiled white sandy beaches and those ocean views – S T U N N I N G.

-Im excited to announce 5 new limited edition prints with a coastal vibe, perfect for modern beach house interiors, have been added to the Print Shop.
+Im excited to announce 5 new limited edition art prints with a coastal style, perfect for modern beach house interiors, have been added to the Print Shop.

-If you see any other images in this blog post or any other image featured on our blog or Instagram feed that you’d like as a print but its not in the Print Shop, just get in touch as we can organise a custom print for you.
+If you see any images featured on our blog or Instagram feed that you’d like as an art print, but it’s not in the Print Shop, get in touch as we are happy to organise a custom print.
 Custom prints are priced the same.

 Where is North Stradbroke Island

 If you have never heard of Stradbroke Island or ‘Straddie’ as the locals call it, it’s an island located in Moreton Bay 30km south-east of Brisbane in Queensland.
 As a popular tourist destination, a ferry ride over from Cleveland will have you on the island in about 45 minutes.
 Straddie’s proximity to Brisbane, makes is a popular weekend getaway place as well as attracting both local Brisbane couples and Gold Coast’ers to the island for their destination wedding.